Black Quantum Futurism: "Black Diasporan temporalities share many parallels with quantum principles"

 In our work, we focus on the future’s temporal domain and how it can be shaped or reconfigured by Afrodiasporic ontology and existence.
 Time and temporality, as explored through BQF, consist of multiple dimensions—not just mechanical, linear, clock time, or other conventional and historical measures.
 Based on our extensive research, Black/Afro Diasporan temporalities and traditions of time share many parallels with quantum principles: the past intermingles with the present, interwoven with the future(s).

 Time in Black/Afro Diasporan traditions is alive, dynamic, and textured.
 Past and future variables can be held in superposition, existing in their infinite states of possibility, open to influence, collapsed into reality, and uncollapsed back into superposition at will.
-The Afro-indigenous griot’s roles and practices provide an example of using temporal technologies that allow various dimensions of time to be alive, open to influence, and entangled.

 Black Quantum Futurism uses clocks and maps to deconstruct and dismantle hegemonic Western Spacetimes.
 We create maps that embrace the inherent tensions between space and time and provide opportunities for reconfiguration.
 For example, our practice includes mapmaking - housing journey maps, sonic mapping, and communal memory mapping.
 This includes a map inspired by Afro-diasporic cultural practices and perspectives on time and space, bringing together the micro (or quantum) events that like to “happen in time together” to construct future moments/events or re-examine past moments/events as individuals or as groups and communities.